setavenger/BIP0352-light-client-specification/README.md

 ### Filters

+There are two filters.
+A New UTXOs filter and a spent UTXOs filter.
+One to find received UTXOs and another to check whether a UTXO has been spent.
+The first filter just contains the x-only pubKeys of newly created taproot UTXOs for a given block.
+The new UTXOs filter should only include those UTXOs that come from eligible transactions to cut down on size.
+The spent UTXOs filter is based on shortended hashes of the spent outpoints salted with the block_hash (sha256(outpoint||block_hash)[:8]).

-NOTE: The `filter_type` has to be defined in a Bip but can also be omitted.
-Alternatively a custom field and enum can be derived for the purpose of this specification. `block_height` is nice to have if the client does not keep track of it's requests-responses.
+NOTE: The `filter_type` could be defined in a BIP but can also be omitted.
+Alternatively a custom field and enum can be derived for the purpose of this specification, especially that this specification adds two new filter_types.
+`block_height` in general is a nice to have as it might make processing easier.

 Mandatory:

 - block_hash (required for the key in the GCS filter)
-- data
+- data (depending on the requested filter)

 Optional: